-One example of a business purpose is a faculty member's need to access a student academic record in order to provide informed counseling to the student.
+One example of a business purpose is a faculty member's need to access a student academic record to provide informed counseling to the student.

-THIRD-PARTY DISCLOSURES
+THIRD-PARTY / DISCLOSURES

-Preauthorization For Public Statements - All employees who will be delivering or otherwise disclosing official information about BSU must obtain preauthorization from the University

-Relations department.
-Only designated individuals are authorized to be spokespersons for BSU.
-Unless an employee is one of these designated spokespersons, all inquiries from the media must be directed to University Relations.
+Preauthorization For Official BSU Public Statements - All employees who will be delivering official information representing BSU must obtain preauthorization from the University Relations Department.
+Only designated individuals are authorized to be official spokespersons for BSU.
+Unless an employee is one of these designated spokespersons, all inquiries from the media should be directed to University Relations.

-BSU Non-Disclosure Agreements - whenever communications with third parties necessitate the release of sensitive BSU information, a standard non-disclosure agreement (NDA) must be signed by the third party.
+BSU Non-Disclosure Agreements - Whenever communications with third parties necessitate the release of sensitive BSU information, the third party must sign a standard non-disclosure agreement (NDA).
 Information released to these third parties must be limited to the topics directly related to the involved project or business relationship, and the disclosure must be approved in advance by the involved information Owner.

 Third-Party Non-Disclosure Agreements - In some instances, before discussions can be commenced, third parties must require that employees at BSU sign their non-disclosure agreements (NDAs).
-Recipients of third party NDAs must forward these agreements to the BSU General Counsel for review and approval.
+Recipients of third-party NDAs must forward these agreements to the BSU General Counsel for review and approval.